 If you’re already familiar with the Scrum framework, then you’ll know that product owners are critical in Agile product development.
 A product owner’s role includes clarifying product goals, roadmaps and overseeing backlogs.
 In other words, they are experts in the product they develop.

-However, there are times when things get too technical beyond their powers.
+However, there are times when things get too technical beyond their abilities.
 In this case, they need an expert who specializes in the technical aspect of the process.
 This demand brings a new role to the surface—technical product owners.
 It’s not your typical run-of-the-mill role because it requires a unique skill set to provide optimum product value to Agile teams.

-Who is a Technical Product Owner?
+What is a Technical Product Owner?

 A technical product owner is a subject-matter expert who uses their technical background to bridge the gap between the product and technical side of product development.
 They breathe life into a product by enacting the vision and direction defined in the product roadmap.

 Additionally, they have an exhaustive understanding of the company’s technology.
 This allows them to guide the product strategy and communicate it to the development team.
 It’s safe to say that technical product owners hold together the technical and business sides of an organization.

 So, what separates them from product owners?
 Let’s find out.